Content11 min read

 Outline the structure

-Map out your headers before writing:
+Map out your headers before writing.
+A typical outline follows this pattern:

 H1: [Title with primary keyword]